google-parfait/tensorflow-federated/docs/api_docs/python/tff/learning/Model.md

 Uses in TFF:

 *   To implement model evaluation.
-*   To implement federated gradient descent and other non-federated-averaging algorithms, where we want the model to run the forward pass and update metrics, but there is no optimizer (we might only compute gradients on the returned loss).
+*   To implement federated gradient descent and other non-Federated-Averaging algorithms, where we want the model to run the forward pass and update metrics, but there is no optimizer (we might only compute gradients on the returned loss).
-*   To implement federated averaging, when augmented as a `TrainableModel`.
+*   To implement Federated Averaging, when augmented as a `TrainableModel`.

 #### Args: